 Our documentaries, music videos, and promotional films highlight fascinating people, incredible places, and important work being done in Pittsburgh and beyond!

 Day of the Western Sunrise

 The detonation of Castle Bravo changed the lives of the fishermen forever.
 The 23 crew-members of Daigo Fukuryu Maru had no idea what was in store for them when they left Japan on January 22nd, 1954.
 Most of the fishermen had been at sea before, but they were young and forced into menial jobs because of Japan's defeat during World War II.
-Now in their 80's, there are currently 5 surviving crew members from this particular voyage and three of them were very excited to speak with American journalists.
-During the interview process, the fishermen touched on their lives before the war, the life of a Japanese fishermen in the 1950's the bomb blast and fallout, and their time in the hospital.
-The featured fishermen were all on different parts of the boat when the bomb went off allowing the filmmakers to animate a very detailed and accurate portrayal of what happened that day.
+This is the first time many of the surviving crew members had been interviewed by American journalists intent on making a product for an American audience.
+The featured fishermen, Susumu Misaki, Matashichi Oishi, and Masaho Ikeda, tell their story elegantly and delicately.
+Their collective memory allows the filmmakers to animated a very detailed and accurate portrayal of what happened on March 1st, 1954.